line

 Matthew 25:46

 There is a mistranslation in Matthew 25:46 which needs to be analysed.
-This analysis of the mistranslation of Matthew 25:46, is considered with the assumption that Christ Jesus actually said the words attributed to Matthew, and that what Matthew has written is not his own personal interpretation of what he assumes to be true, and that he actually heard Christ Jesus say these exact words, or that another person's account of Christ's words was literally exact when given to Matthew.
+This analysis of the mistranslation of Matthew 25:46 is considered with the assumption that Jesus the Christ actually said the exact words recorded in Matthew, and that what was written in Matthew is not the author's own personal interpretation of what he assumed to be true from what he had heard.

-As a mistranslation and misinterpretation, it is one which has satisfied man since the original Greek was translated into Latin.
+As a mistranslation and misinterpretation, it is one which has satisfied man since the time that the original Greek text was translated into Latin.
 The mistranslation is of two words: "everlasting punishment", and when put in the context of the sentence, the unfortunate result is this: "These shall go away into everlasting punishment".
 However, the true rendering is: "These shall go away into age-long pruning" (or "...age-lasting chastisement").

 "Everlasting punishment" should read "age-long pruning".
-The Greek word for an "age" is: aion1, which is the noun from which the adjective: aionios (aionios) is derived.
-The word "aionios" means "age-long", but this word has been mistranslated as "everlasting".
+The Greek word for an "age" is: (aion) , which is the noun from which the adjective: (aionios) is derived.
+The word "aionios" means "age-long" or "age-during", but this word has been mistranslated as "everlasting".

-Therefore, if our Lord had said what the Traditionalist translators claim i.e. "These shall pass away into everlasting punishment", then instead of saying: age-long pruning (These shall go away into an age-long pruning), our Lord could have said: unending_vengeance to mean: "These shall go away into the unending vengeance or punishment" - which would have left no doubt in the mind of any person as to the signification of the intended meaning - truly and literally unending.
-But Matthew did not write that because our Lord did not say such a thing.
+Therefore, if our Lord had meant what the Traditionalist translators claim i.e. "These shall pass away into everlasting punishment", then instead of using the Greek words: (these shall go away into an age-long pruning), our Lord could have said: to mean: "These shall go away into the unending vengeance or punishment" - which would have left no doubt in the mind of any person as to the implied or intended meaning - truly and literally unending punishment.
+But Matthew did not write those words because our Lord did not say or mean such a thing.

 There is another Greek word which the New Testament writers actually have used to convey the sense of literal unendingness or that which is truly everlasting.
-It is the word: aidios (aidios), an adjective derived from aei - ever.
-Consequently there can be no question as to its signification being "everlasting".
-This word is used to describe God's Power and Divinity in Rom.1:20, which of course are eternal and everlasting i.e. everlasting divinity, the translation of which is given in the Revised Version as "His everlasting power and divinity".
+It is the word: (aidios), an adjective derived from - ever.
+Therefore, there can be no question as to its intended meaning being "everlasting".
+This word is used to describe God's Power and Divinity in Rom.1:20, which of course are eternal and everlasting i.e. , the translation of which is given in the Revised Version as "His everlasting power and divinity".

-The word aidios (aidios) is commonly employed by the writers of the New Testament: aidios forever = "for ever", while exists everlastingly was a phrase employed to denote "that which exists everlastingly".
-Moreover, the noun formed from this word is aidios eternity, which is the Greek word for "Eternity".
-But the word employed to convey the length of time when referring to "punishment" was not aidios (aidios = forever = without end) but was in fact aionios (aionios = age-long = long or short terminable period), a word which is used hundreds of times in the Bible to denote a terminable period and also in comparative literature (Josephus, the historian uses both aidios (aidios) and aionios (aionios) to demonstrate literal endlessness and terminableness respectively).
+The word (aidios) is commonly employed by the writers of the New Testament: = "for ever", while was a phrase employed to denote "that which exists everlastingly".
+Moreover, the noun formed from this word is , which is the Greek word for "Eternity".
+But the word employed to convey the length of time when referring to "punishment" was not (aidios = forever = without end) but was in fact (aionios = age-long = long but terminable period), a word which is used hundreds of times in the Bible to denote a terminable period and also in comparative literature (Josephus, the historian uses both (aidios) and (aionios) to demonstrate literal endlessness and terminableness respectively).

 To such poor souls in the darkness of aionion kolasin (age-long pruning) who have so crushed the Spirit within that no light may reach them, their hell might seem everlasting.
 But by God's most merciful provision, those who took the journey long ago and who have climbed the steep hill to God, take of what gifts and light they have made their own and seek to raise those in the darkness (but the freewill cannot be interfered with and still many refuse to face the light until further pruning and correction has taken place through suffering).